al3xandr3/al3xandr3.github.io/_posts/2012-11-09-data-processing-utils.md

   - D3:D92 is the column of numbers we want to apply the calculations to.
   - confidence interval for a 95% accuracy.

+## Convert text file encoding

+Many text editors support doing this, but when the file is too big use instead the command line.

+In windows powershell(from utf-8 to ascii)

+	gc -en utf8 in.txt | Out-File -en ascii out.txt

+- reference(for *nix machine also): [best-way-to-convert-text-files-between-character-sets @stackoverflow](http://stackoverflow.com/questions/64860/best-way-to-convert-text-files-between-character-sets)

 ### Notes: